Homeless or risk of homelessness

 7. Have you recently served in the regular armed forces?

-You can choose to have your local connection to any Housing Authority in England if you:
+You can choose to have your local connection with any housing authority in England if you:

 - are a serving member of the regular forces